 The company operates in a highly fragmented industry and has completed numerous acquisitions over the past several years as a component of its growth strategy.
-The company has acquired industry leading brands and technologies to position itself as a leader in the commercial foodservice equipment and food processing equipment industries.
+The company has acquired industry leading brands and technologies to position itself as a leader in the commercial foodservice equipment, food processing equipment and residential kitchen equipment industries.

 The company has accounted for all business combinations using the acquisition method to record a new cost basis for the assets acquired and liabilities assumed.
 The difference between the purchase price and the fair value of the assets acquired and liabilities assumed has been recorded as goodwill in the financial statements.
-The results of operations are reflected in the consolidated financial statements of the company from the date of acquisition.
+The results of operations are reflected in the consolidated financial statements of the company from the dates of acquisition.